|What is restricted stock? Does it differ from restricted securities?|

 Restricted stock, and its nearly identical twin restricted stock units (RSUs), denotes an outright grant of company stock to employees or other service providers.
 The stock is "restricted" because it is subject to a vesting schedule, which can be based on time or performance goals, and is governed by other limits on transfers or sales that the company can impose.

 Before dilution concerns and changes in stock option accounting made restricted stock and RSUs more attractive to companies, these awards were usually granted only to key employees and executives.
 Many companies now grant restricted stock and RSUs more broadly to employees and managers either in place of stock options or in combination with them.
-A survey of 200 major companies by Charles Schwab in 2009 found that 64% now grant restricted stock/RSUs, and this figure is creeping up on stock options (71% of the companies).

 For more survey data about stock grants, and for related examples, see another FAQ.